|

 CODE Pod Hostel – The Loft

-If you’re a solo traveler interested in staying in the heart of Edinburgh on Rose Street, this is the perfect option.
-CoDE Pod Hostel – the LoFT is located in a lively area within walking distance to famous attractions such as Camera Obscura and Edinburgh Castle.
+CoDE Pod Hostel – the LoFT is located in a lively area within walking distance of famous attractions such as Camera Obscura and Edinburgh Castle.

-Modeled after capsule hotels, the pods in each dorm room are extremely comfortable, safe, and provide adequate privacy.
+Modeled after capsule hotels, the pods in each dorm room are extremely comfortable safe, and provide adequate privacy.
 I especially loved the beautiful décor, cozy atmosphere, and how everything was sparkling clean.

-The rooms are incredibly clean and well-decorated, much like an Airbnb.
 Some of its facilities include free, reliable Wi-Fi, heating and air-conditioning, non-smoking rooms, clothes racks, common room space, individual charging sockets next to your bed (with two USB sockets), and a roof terrace that overlooks Edinburgh Castle.

-There are 4-6 bed pod options (mixed or exclusive to females), ranging in price from $33-36 USD/night including taxes and charges.
-There is also a 4-bed female dormitory option (not a pod), which averages $37 USD/night including taxes and charges.
-For couples, a lush penthouse apartment with balcony is available for $159 USD/night (including taxes).
+For couples, a lush penthouse apartment with a balcony is available for $159 USD/night (including taxes).
 There is an additional $5/day for a continental breakfast option.

 Recommended by Debbi from My Debstinations.